Skip to content

 }

-It is RECOMMENDED to use the age column to record participant age at every session in longitudinal or multi-session data sets.
+It is RECOMMENDED to use the age column to record participant age.
 This reduces data duplication across tabular data files.
 The Units of age do not have to be years so long as the units of the age are written in participants.json.
 Consider participant privacy or study objectives when selecting the Units of age or the accuracy of age data.

 Samples file